charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 </details>

-After soldering the ESP32 with connectors, we can bring it to life with flashing it using ESPHome.
-To setup ESPHome, use a Python environment and install it via `pip`.
+Once you’ve soldered the ESP32 with connectors, it’s time to bring it to life by flashing it with ESPHome.
+To set up ESPHome, you’ll need a Python environment.
+Install ESPHome via pip to get started.

 ```bash
 pip install esphome
 ```

-Then setup a `secrets.yaml` with your wifi name and password.
+Next, set up a `secrets.yaml` file with your Wi-Fi name and password.

 ```yaml
 wifi_ssid: YourWiFiSSID
 wifi_password: YourWiFiPassword
 ```

-Then you flash the ESP with ESPHome using the command;
+Once the setup is complete, flash the ESP32 with ESPHome using the following command:

 ```bash
 esphome run --device /dev/ttyACM0 ./path/to/configuration.yaml
 ```

-Where the device is mounted on either `/dev/ttyACM0` or `/dev/ttyUSB0`, and 0 is in the range 0-2.
+The device will be mounted on `/dev/ttyACM0` or `/dev/ttyUSB0`, with the number (0-2) indicating the specific device.
-You need to define the device argument when flashing a device with a device name; otherwise, ESPHome will try to flash the device over the ethernet using the device name.
+Be sure to define the device argument when flashing; otherwise, ESPHome will attempt to flash over Ethernet using the device name.

-With the GPIO soldered and configured, we can try different ESPHome configurations.
+With the GPIO soldered and configured, you can now experiment with different ESPHome configurations.
-Combine the above device-specific substitutions configuration, with the below functionality.
+Combine the device-specific substitutions above with the following functionality.
-We have made two example configuration that helped us debug along the way.
+We’ve included two example configurations that helped us debug.
+For more, check out our GitHub project.
-If you want more examples to get started, visit our github project.

-> **NOTE:** The image you are downloading should be in PNG-format (only format supported by ESPHome), and be the exact image size, which in our case is 680x960.

-A simple configuration for, connecting to wifi, download a image and displaying it, goes to sleep for 24h, will look like the following `yaml`.
-Note the variables below are defined as substitutions above.
+Here’s a simple yaml configuration to connect to Wi-Fi, download an image, display it, and sleep for 24 hours.
+The variables are defined as substitutions above.

 ```yaml
 http_request: